ksimon17/freestyle-project-2022/README.md

 # Recipe Generator and Nutrition App - Freestyle Project (Python)

+Welcome to the repository of the Recipe Generator App!
+Please follow the instructions below to implement this program on your own.

 # Installation/Setup

 Navigate to an appropriate space on your Desktop to store your code: